Lubrza, Opole Voivodeship Explained

 Blank1 Name Sec2:Voivodeship roads

-Lubrza is a village in Prudnik County, Opole Voivodeship, in south-western Poland, close to the Czech border.
+Lubrza is a village in Prudnik County, Opole Voivodeship, in southern Poland, close to the Czech border.
 It is the seat of the gmina (administrative district) called Gmina Lubrza.[1]
 It lies approximately 4km (02miles) east of Prudnik and 430NaN0 south-west of the regional capital Opole.
 It had a population of 965 in December 2013.
 Historically located in Upper Silesia, in the Prudnik Land.

 Name